 - (b) In order to be eligible to retain up to an additional one percent (1%) of revenue, the Managed Care Plan shall achieve a group score of four (4) or higher for each of the six performance measure groups in the first year of reporting performance measures.
-To be eligible to retain up to an additional one percent (1%) of revenue based on the second year and subsequent years of reporting performance measures, the Managed Care Plan shall achieve a group score of five (5) or higher for each of the six (6) performance measure groups. - (c) Performance measure groups are as follows: - (i) Mental Health and Substance Abuse - Antidepressant Medication Management - Follow-up Care for Children Prescribed ADHD Medication - Follow-up after Hospitalization for Mental Illness (7 day) - Initiation and Engagement of Alcohol and Other Drug Dependence Treatment - (ii) Well-Child - Adolescent Well Care Visits - Childhood Immunization Status Combo 3 - Immunizations for Adolescents - Well-Child Visits in the First 15 Months of Life (6 or more)
+To be eligible to retain up to an additional one percent (1%) of revenue based on the second year and subsequent years of reporting performance measures, the Managed Care Plan shall achieve a group score of five (5) or higher for each of the six (6) performance measure groups.

+- (c) Performance measure groups are as follows:

+- i.
+Mental Health and Substance Abuse

+- Antidepressant Medication Management (acute)

+- Follow-up Care for Children Prescribed ADHD Medication (initiation)

+- Follow-up after Hospitalization for Mental Illness (7 day)

+- Initiation and Engagement of Alcohol and Other Drug Dependence Treatment (initiation - total)

+- ii.
+Well-Child

+- Adolescent Well Care Visits

+- Childhood Immunization Status Combo 3

+- Immunizations for Adolescents Combo 1

+- Well-Child Visits in the First 15 Months of Life (6 or more)

 - Well-Child Visits in the 3rd, 4th, 5th, and 6th Years of Life

 - Lead Screening in Children

-- (iii) Other Preventive Care
+- iii.
+Other Preventive Care

-- Adults' Access to Preventive/Ambulatory Health Services
+- Adults' Access to Preventive/Ambulatory Health Services (total)

-- Annual Dental Visits
+- Annual Dental Visits (total)

-- BMI Assessment
+- Adult BMI Assessment

 - Breast Cancer Screening

 - Cervical Cancer Screening

-- Children and Adolescents' Access to Primary Care
+- Children and Adolescents' Access to Primary Care (12-19 years)

-- Chlamydia Screening for Women
+- Chlamydia Screening for Women (total)

-- (iv) Prenatal/Perinatal
+- iv.
+Prenatal/Perinatal

 - Prenatal and Postpartum Care (includes two (2) measures)

-- Prenatal Care Frequency
+- Frequency of Prenatal Care (≥ eighty-one percent (81%) of expected visits)

-- (v) Diabetes Comprehensive Diabetes Care Measure Components
+- v.
+Diabetes Comprehensive Diabetes Care Measure Components

 - HbA1c Testing

 - HbA1c Control (< 8%)

 - Eye Exam

-- LDL-C Screening

-- LDL-C Control

 - Medical Attention for Nephropathy

-- (vi) Other Chronic and Acute Care
+- vi.
+Other Chronic and Acute Care

 - Controlling High Blood Pressure

-- Pharyngitis Appropriate Testing related to Antibiotic Dispensing

-- Use of Appropriate Medications for People with Asthma
+- Medication Management for People with Asthma (50%- total)

-- Annual Monitoring for Patients on Persistent Medications
+- Annual Monitoring for Patients on Persistent Medications (total)

-- (2) In order to eligible to retain up to an additional one percent (1%) of revenue in the first year, a LTC or Comprehensive LTC managed care plan shall exceed the specified threshold for each and all performance measures as listed below:
+- (2) In order to eligible to retain up to an additional one percent (1%) of revenue in the first year, a Comprehensive LTC managed care plan shall exceed the specified threshold for each and all performance measures as listed below:

 Measure Threshold

 HEDIS Measures

 Care for Older Adults 90 th percentile

 Call Answer Timeliness 90 th percentile

-Measure Threshold

 Agency-Defined

 Required Record Documentation

 701B Assessment 95%

 Freedom of Choice Form 95%

 Plan of Care/Enrollee Participation 95%

 Plan of Care/PCP Notification 95%

-Plan of Care/PCP Participation 75%

-050/

 Face-To-Face Encounters 95%

 Case Manager Training 95%

 Timeliness of Services 98%